Marvin Ogunjimi

 Marvin Ogunjimi (born 12 October 1987) is a Belgian former professional footballer who played as a forward.
 Until 2011, he played for the Belgium national team earning seven caps.
+He is currently the assistant coach of Challenger Pro League club RSCA Futures.

 Club career

 Genk

 Born in Mechelen, Ogunjimi made his professional debut with Racing Genk during the 2005–06 season.
 In 2007, he went on loan, playing for RKC Waalwijk.
 While with Waalwijk he appeared in 27 games and scored 10 goals.
 Upon returning to Genk, Ogunjimi became a prominent player for the Belgian side helping the club to the domestic title in the 2010–11 season.
 He also scored both of their goals as they won the 2009 Belgian Cup Final.
 In the Summer of 2011 Ogunjimi was supposed to be transferred last minute to RCD Mallorca but the papers arrived 7 minutes too late at FIFA so the transfer was refused.

 Mallorca

 On 14 November 2011, Mallorca announced Ogunjimi's move to their side.
 On 31 August 2012, he joined Standard Liège on a loan deal.
 In mid-February 2014, Ogunjimi signed for the New England Revolution on trial until the end of the month.